duckISO/duckISO/src/README.md

   - To make sure that noobs do not install it
 - To personalize the build, to remove or restore components, to change settings, to use your own Windows version, etc...
 - To ensure that the ISO is legitimate (if you use an ISO built by someone else, they could of changed anything they wanted to)

+### Prerequisites
+- [NTLite](https://www.ntlite.com/) free or above (preset is only made in the free version)
+- An archive extractor ([7-Zip](https://www.7-zip.org/)... it is illegal to use duckISO if you use WinRaR and especially WinZip)
+- A local copy of the duckISO repository (use `git clone` or [click here](https://github.com/duckISO/duckISO/archive/refs/heads/main.zip)
+- A Windows 10 or 11 Enterprise (or Pro) ISO ([Win 10 Pro](https://www.microsoft.com/en-gb/software-download/windows10), [Win 11 Pro](https://www.microsoft.com/software-download/windows11) and [UUPDump](https://uupdump.net/))
+	- You should probably use UUPDump if you want to make an insider ISO
+- A Windows installation to build duckISO with (can be a virtual machine)

 ### Downloading the Windows 10/11 Enterprise ISO
 Downloading the evaluation version [from here](https://www.microsoft.com/en-us/evalcenter/download-windows-11-enterprise) causes issues with NTLite (the Windows Setup wouldn't work), so I do not recommend using evaluation verisons of ISOs with NTLite.
 Instead, you can use [UUPDump](https://uupdump.net/) to literally build your own ISO using a script or you can follow this to get an official ISO from Microsoft: